-The Russian Whites and Russian Blacks have gained GCCF recognition and breeders are working to further establish and develop these varieties.
+The Russian Whites and Russian Blacks gained GCCF Championship status in 2013 and breeders are working to further establish and develop these varieties.

 Some European breeders have sought out new 'foundation cats'- blue Domestic shorthair cats of suitable type- to give new bloodlines to the breed and increase genetic diversity.
 These have so far mainly been cats from Western Russia or other parts of Eastern Europe.
 Any cat imported into the GCCF from European breeders needs to comply with the registration policy.